lightkuriboh/SimpleHTTPServerCPP/README.md

    * When an EPOLLIN event occurs, then there is a request, I will handle that request and send some response to the client via that corresponding socket.
    * When an EPOLLERR or EPOLLHUP event occurs, I will close that connection.

-* When the server is starting up, I load static HTML files to respond based on the request's method and endpoint.
+* When the server is starting up, I load static HTML files (css and js too, but I just loaded HTMLs for now) to respond based on the request's method and endpoint.

+* The server supports transfering files.
+If you open "/about" page, you can see the browser is loading "about.css", "about.js" and images.

+* I tended to use ThreadPool to handle "heavy" request, but some unexpected errors occured so I could not complete.
 ```